GeoscienceAustralia/dea-notebooks/README.md

 The [`subpixel_contours` function from the `dea-tools.spatial.py` module](https://github.com/GeoscienceAustralia/dea-notebooks/blob/develop/Tools/dea_tools/spatial.py#L321-L552) uses `skimage.measure.find_contours` to extract multiple z-value contour lines from a two-dimensional array (e.g. multiple elevations from a single digital elevation model), or one z-value for each array along a specified dimension of a multi-dimensional array (e.g. to map waterlines across time by extracting a 0 Normalised Difference Water Index contour from each individual timestep in an `xarray` timeseries).

 Contours are returned as a `geopandas.GeoDataFrame` with one row per z-value or one row per array along a specified dimension.
 The `attribute_df` parameter can be used to pass custom attributes to the output contour features.

-### Installing `dea-tools` from source using pip
+### Installing `dea-tools` using pip

 ```
-pip install --extra-index-url="https://packages.dea.ga.gov.au" git+https://github.com/GeoscienceAustralia/dea-notebooks.git#subdirectory=Tools
+pip install dea-tools
+from dea_tools.spatial import subpixel_contours
 ```

 ## Code examples